-During either a Suspend before low or Suspend on low event, if basal insulin is not resumed due to SG values, it automatically resumes after 2 hours.
+During either Suspend before low or Suspend on low, if basal insulin is not resumed due to SG values, it will automatically resume after 2 hours.

 You will always receive an alert when you reach the 2 hour maximum suspend time, even if the Resume basal alert is set to Off.
 Remember, you can manually resume basal insulin at any time.